gipi/blog/_drafts/experiments-around-fault-injection.md

-the first line is the original instruction, I choosen this as a alias for ``nop``, and then follow the 16 one-bit-distant instructions; lucky us they aren't flow related
+the first line is the original instruction, I choosen this as a alias for ``nop``, and then follow the 16 one-bit-distant instructions; lucky us they aren't flow related.
+The original instruction executes in 1 cycle.

+Now I need some instruction to actual printing out of the UART some data from which I can deduce the effects of glitching: from the actual code of the firmware

 ```c
 #define USART USARTC0